Understanding Neurodivergence

 In school, they can give you a lot of support once they know.

-If you know you have a difference in how you learn or how you process information or emotions, just be open.
-Once you tell people so they can help, it gets so much easier.
+If you know you have a difference in how you learn or process information or emotions, it can help to be open about it.
+Once people know, it gets much easier.